 WHAT CUT OF MEAT IS CARNITAS?

 Carnitas can be made with either pork shoulder or pork butt.
 Both are hunky, inexpensive, tough cuts of meat with a decent amount of connective tissue running through.
-Actually, the only difference between a pork butt and a pork shoulder is that the pork butt can consist of the neck, shoulder, and the upper arm of the pig, whereas the pork shoulder is further down.
+Actually, the only difference between a pork butt and a pork shoulder is that the pork butt can consist of the neck, shoulder, and upper arm of the pig, whereas the pork shoulder is further down.

 WHAT IS THE DIFFERENCE BETWEEN PORK LOIN AND PORK SHOULDER?